 Whether you are considering employment during your time at MSU or afterwards, it is important to partner with both the Office for International Students and Scholars (OISS), as well as the Career Services Network at MSU.
 OISS can explain your work authorization options and assist you with the proper documentation in many instances.
-The Career Services Network offers programs to build your resume writing and job interviewing skills.
-They have a section on their website especially for international students and also offer a guide on preparing for the U.S. workplace (PDF)*.
-You can also refer to the OISS guide on job search strategies for international students (PDF)*.
+The Career Services Network offers, among many resources, programs to build your resume writing and job interviewing skills, and a section on their website especially for international students.

 Whether you are looking for a position on or off campus, OISS and Career Services encourages you to become familiar with MySpartanCareer.
-Check here for a list of places offering on-campus jobs (PDF)*.
 If you are a doctoral student, you can also take advantage of the resources available on the PhD Career Services website.

 Our page "Employing an International Student" covers many of the work authorization options available to you, and can be a useful document to pass along to prospective employers who may be unfamiliar with international student employment permissions.